-By cleaning up your inbox, you leave only what is important, and there will make it much easier for the next steps of your organization.
+By cleaning up your inbox, you leave only what is essential, and there will make it much easier for the next steps of your organization.

-During my years of work experience, I’ve noticed how much more productive I can become when I spend less time on email.
+During our years of work experience, we’ve noticed how much more productive we can become when we spend less time switching between tools.

 That’s why we have created an evolution of email and task management right here in Drag – why not having labels, folders, tabs, tasks, notes, due dates, boards, all beautifully visualized in amazing Trello-like boards?

-By merging different technologies in a simple way, our solution provides an excellent experience while it also simplifies your life.
+By merely merging different technologies, our solution provides an excellent experience while it also simplifies your life.